If you have got one true friend, you are rich.

 Instead he motivates you to be the best God wanted you to be.

-So thank God for your friend who holds your true to your purpose in life.
+So thank God for your friend who holds you true to your God-given purpose in life.
+Thank you.

 Quotes on friendship